 Notes

-Visit the recipe variations section above for ingredient swaps.There is no need to rinse mushrooms for this recipe.
-Gently brush off any excess dirt with a paper towel, soft linen, or a pastry brush.For a smoother mushroom soup, use an immersion blender to blend the fully cooked soup.Enhance the umami flavor by adding a splash of soy sauce at any time.How to thicken cream of mushroom soup – Mix 1 tablespoon of flour with 1 tablespoon of water until smooth.
-Add to the soup, stir, and heat until thickened.
-Repeat as necessary.How to make mushroom soup thinner – Add splashes of milk, cream, or broth to soup and stir.
-Repeat until the soup texture is to your liking.
+To clean the mushrooms, brush off any visible dirt with a paper towel, soft linen, or a pastry brush.To make a less concentrated mushroom soup, increase the broth amount by up to 1 extra cup.
+This creates a looser texture, increases the volume, and makes the soup less dense with mushrooms and onions.You can use an immersion blender to blend the fully cooked soup into a smooth soup.Enhance the flavor by adding a splash of soy sauce at any time.How to thicken: Simmer the soup to reduce the liquid, stirring as needed.
+Or mix 1 tablespoon flour + 1 tablespoon water until smooth and add it in to thicken quickly.How to thin: Add splashes of milk, cream, or broth and stir until the soup reaches the texture you like.